overdocs/overdocs/CONTRIBUTING.md

 ```
 [category/sheet-id] change description

-Optional longer description, which should not be longer than 72 chars,
+Optional longer description, which should be word-wrapped to 72 chars,
 due to the standard console window width.
 ```
 Example: